mbloch/mapshaper/docs/reference.html.md

 `no-null-props`   (GeoJSON) use `"properties": {}` instead of `"properties": null` when outputting a Feature with no attribute data.

 `hoist=`  (GeoJSON) Move one or more properties to the root level of each Feature.
 Hoisting a field named "id" creates an id for each Feature.
 This option can also be used to create non-standard Feature attributes (as used by the tippecanoe program).

+`metadata`  (SVG/TopoJSON) Include metadata in output.
+In the case of SVG output, CRS and bbox data is embedded in the file, so when the SVG is re-imported the original geographic coordinates can be recovered.

 `width=`    (SVG/TopoJSON) Set the width of the output dataset in pixels.
 When used with TopoJSON output, this option switches the output coordinates from geographic units to pixels and flips the Y axis.
 SVG output is always in pixels (default SVG width is 800).